-5 TRACKER
+TRACKER

 To achieve LookOut's aim of framing actors, the system needs to know their locations in screen space.
 The tracking component must work reliably for filming impromptu run-and-gun situations.
-Attaching real tags to actors such as in [15, 38] is often impractical.
+Attaching real tags to actors, such as in [18, 50], is often impractical.
 To this end, the tracker must be completely visual in nature.
 The requirements of the tracker are that it must:

-- (1) be capable of locating multiple targets of interest simultaneously, with a focus on actors, - (2) reacquire actors when they appear back in frame, while being robust to ID switches, and - (3) maintain a high online refresh rate (>30Hz) and low latency to ensure fast actor movements are captured and acted on by the control feedback loop discussed in Sec 6.
+- (1) be capable of locating multiple targets of interest simultaneously, with a focus on actors; - (2) reacquire actors when they appear back in frame, while being robust to ID switches; and - (3) maintain a high online refresh rate (>30 Hz) and low latency to ensure that fast actor movements are captured and acted on by the control feedback loop discussed in Section 5.

-We cover the current state-of-the-art in Sec 2.3.
-Broadly, the trackers that are fast enough (>20Hz) fall into two categories, single object trackers aimed at the VOT [5] and OTB [51] challenges, and multitarget trackers from the MOT [37] challenge.
-We compare against the best trackers from these challenges in Sec 7.1.
-Notably, while single object trackers like DaSiamRPN [57] and SiamMask [49] perform well when keeping track of an object in frame, they are prone to tracking imposters when an object is occluded and reappears in frame, not satisfying (2).
-To satisfy (1), a different instance of each tracker would need to run separately for each actor; this compromises (3) since the runtime now scales linearly with the number of actors.
+We cover the current state-of-the-art in Section 2.2.
+Broadly, the trackers that are fast enough (>20 Hz) fall into two categories: (1) single-object trackers aimed at the VOT [6] and OTB [69] challenges and (2) multi-target trackers from the MOT [48] challenge.
+We compare against the best trackers from these challenges in Section 6.1.
+Notably, while single-object trackers such as DaSiamRPN [76] and SiamMask [66] perform well when keeping track of an object in frame, they are prone to tracking imposters when an object is occluded and reappears in frame, not satisfying Requirement (2).
+To satisfy Requirement (1), a different instance of each tracker would need to run separately for each actor; this compromises Requirement (3) since the runtime now scales linearly with the number of actors.

-For trackers competing in the MOT [37], almost all trackers use tracking-by-detection, where detection bounding boxes for each scene are provided in advance and taken for granted.
-Multiple detectors in the literature are aimed at real-time performance at acceptable accuracy.
-A good choice of detector allows for real-time performance.
-Combining this with a budgeted algorithm for assigning detections to tracks at each timestep, trackers of this kind would suffer a relatively small penalty for each additional target.
-However, the MOT dataset has scenes whose mean length is only ~31 seconds, where targets only occasionally change view throughout their short life, and rarely reappear after long term occlusion.
-If a target is reacquired with a different ID, the tracker is only given a small penalty for ID switching/reassignment and is still given points for continuing to track with the wrong ID, breaking requirement (2).

-To this end, we take inspiration from the high scoring trackers with relatively high throughput from the MOT challenge, Deep-SORT [50] and MOTDT [34].
-We add three contributions:
+For trackers competing in the MOT [48], almost all trackers use tracking by detection.
+These trackers suffer a relatively small penalty for each additional target but require a real-time detector with a good compromise of accuracy and speed.2 However, the MOT benchmark is run on scenes whose mean length is only ~31 seconds, where targets only occasionally change view throughout their short life and rarely reappear after long-term occlusion, with a small penalty given for ID switching.
+We take inspiration from high-scoring trackers in the MOT benchmark, DeepSORT [67] and MOTDT [43], but add three contributions:

-- a reworked cost structure for data association and detection/track assignment, with a concentration on tracking a handful of targets robustly, - a recovery phase and mechanism, and - a set of lightweight long term appearance-encoding historymanagement strategies, to aid in track recovery after long occlusion.
+- a reworked cost structure for detection/track assignment, with a concentration on tracking a handful of targets robustly; - · a recovery phase and mechanism; and - a set of lightweight, long-term appearance-encoding historymanagement strategies.

-Appearance encodings are what the tracker relies on for differentiating actors and other people during filming.
-They are made by storing encodings of matched detections during tracking.
-A reliable per-actor feature gallery is important for tracking and recovery.
+Our tracker relies on an appearance-encoding history for differentiating actors and other people during filming.
+A reliable per-actor appearance-encoding gallery is important for tracking and recovery.
 All three components, explained below and in pseudocode in the Supplementary Material, focus on maintaining correct IDs for each actor, especially after occlusion.

-Cost Formulation and Data Association: At the heart of a tracking-by-detection tracker is an assignment problem.
-It involves minimizing an overall assignment cost for matching a set of targets $T = t_1, ..., t_i$, including appearance and bounding box information, to a set of detections in the current frame $D=d_1,...,d_j.$ Taking inspiration from DeepSORT [50], we combine c{ij}^{IOU} , the IOU bounding box cost [22, 37], with c{ij}^{feature} , the cosine distance on appearance features, born from the Siamese network in [56].
-We do not use a Kalman filter state based cost, as detections from our choice of lightweight detector, tiny-YOLOv3, are very noisy spatially over time.
+Cost Formulation and Data Association: Our tracker minimizes the the cost of assigning targets $T = t_1, \ldots, t_i$, including appearance and bounding box information, to a set of detections in the current frame $D=d_1,\ldots,d_j$.
+Taking inspiration from Deep-SORT [67], we combine c{ij}^{IOU} , the IOU bounding box cost [28, 48], with c{ii}^{f} , the cosine distance on appearance features, derived from the Siamese network in [75].
+We do not use a Kalman filter statebased cost, as detections from our choice of lightweight detector, tiny-YOLOv3, are very noisy spatially over time.